Who may join 4-H?

 4-H Enrollment Process:

-All new and returning 4-H youth members and adult volunteers will log in to their profile and enter 4-H enrollment information directly at http://wa.4honline.com
+All new and returning 4-H youth members and adult volunteers enroll in the 4-H Youth Development Program by logging in to their profile and entering information in the 4HOnline enrollment database system at http://wa.4honline.com

 *** Extra information for Enrollment After GH 4-H Fair Eligibility Deadline – April 1st

 4-H members also participate in many of the following activities to enrich their 4-H experience:

 4-H members choose a subject and prepare a presentation which is presented to others.
 Members learn important public speaking and communication skills.

 4-H members keep a written record of what they have done during the 4-H year.
 Keeping records helps members evaluate their learning and develop business sense.

 4-H Clubs plan and execute community service projects.
 4-H clubs often choose projects in conservation, beautification, safety, or health.